 Find out how you can be part of this united, global movement to address and heal this sexual violence.
 It is time that we heal together and protect future generations from all violence, which is destined to be healed, as prophesied.

 The time has come to face and heal the deep wounds of intergenerational sexual abuse, rape, and incest.
 The healing process starts from within, with each of us, and by role-modeling this process in our families and communities.
 These deep wounds, unaddressed and unhealed intergenerational trauma, cause tremendous violence in our lives and in our communities.
 Peace on Mother Earth cannot take place without us standing up, in unprecedented, unified action, to heal those wounds from their intergenerational roots.

 We have carefully chosen the words 'Counting Coup' and this practice because 'Counting coup' refers to spiritually winning 'the battle', without serious injuries.
 We see this as the deepest and most long lasting way to create a new beginning, and with it a New World, as prophesied.

 This live webinar conversation is free and takes place via zoom.
 You can join the zoom call via your computer or phone.
-Zoom details will be sent upon registration.
+Zoom details will be sent after registration, a few days prior to the webinar.
 To join this free online webinar, please register below.
-Details of the zoom link and instructions is sent via email on Friday 12 April with a reminder on 13 April.
 Please check your spam box in case you are not receiving your email.

 Beloved friends and relatives.
 We fully honour your privacy and confidentiality and ensure you that your data submitted here are not used for any other purpose than the registration for this webinar series.